agibsonsw/AndyJS/README.md

 AndyJS
 ======

-JS and jQuery completions ST2
+JS and jQuery completions ST2 (replaced by AndyJS2)

 The jQuery completions require a syntax file - there is one available via PackageControl.
 Once this file is installed you can switch between JS and jQuery using the syntax options